raffaelj/cockpit_UniqueSlugs/README.md

 ## Notes:

+Hardcoded settings in the config file will override gui settings.

 Don't set `slug_name: fieldname_slug` if you also set `{"slug": true}` in the `fieldname` options for some reason.
 It should work, but it fails on multilingual setups ([explanation][3]).

 Your collection can have a visible field named "slug", if you want to edit it by hand.

-The builtin option to sluggify text fields via options `{"slug": true}` in the backend uses Javascript <del>and leads to different results ("ä" becomes "a" instead of "ae")</del> ([fixed][1]). **If you want unique slugs, that option is not necessary anymore.**
+The builtin option to sluggify text fields via options `{"slug": true}` in the backend uses Javascript. **If you want unique slugs, that option is not necessary anymore.**

 The code for this addon is inspired by a [gist from fabianmu][4].

 Thanks to [fabianmu][5] and [aheinze][6]

-## Changelog

-**0.4.2**

-* rewrite to object oriented style
-* added support for localized fields
-* incremental count didn't work correctly in the past - fixed
-* added optional unique check on each update, e. g. if user changes slug by hand, enable it with `check_on_update: true`

-**2018-10-25**

-* fixed error if nested key doesn't exist
-* added placeholder to avoid empty strings as slugs

-**2018-10-19**

-* added ability to use multiple fields for slug generation
-* added nested fields for slug generation
-* config name separators were changed from dots to underscores
-  * added check for backwards compatibility - will be removed in the future

 [1]: https://github.com/agentejo/cockpit/commit/fc7bb9cbe7dc2bb69f8f34ca2e899b9ad49f33fc#diff-dbdace793615e1dc2b38f69bdac96950
 [2]: https://github.com/agentejo/cockpit